 - Social Engineering: Another method that a criminal might use is called social engineering.
 This is where a criminal seeks to gather information about the organization.
 This can be done through public means that as through social media accounts or a corporate website.
 This information can be used to make the phishing attack more believable, which makes it even more dangerous.
 This is one of the reasons why companies should seek to limit the amount of information they share online.

 These are only a few of the biggest threats to companies that exist today.
-With workers working remotely more often than ever before, these concerns are also bigger than ever before.
+With workers working remotely more often than ever before, these concerns are also more prominent than ever before.
 This is why companies need to take steps to protect themselves and their workers against these attacks.

 Managing Mobile Devices

 - Security: Many people do not update the security information on their computers regularly.
-The result is that there could be vulnerabilities on the device that go unnoticed.
+The result is that there could be vulnerabilities on the device that goes unnoticed.

-- Passwords: One of the biggest holes on personal devices has to do with weak passwords.
+- Passwords: One of the most significant holes on personal devices has to do with weak passwords.
 When people put their passwords on their computers, there are often no rules to follow.
-The result is that passwords are weak.
+The result is that passwords are vulnerable.
 There might not even be a password at all.
 Furthermore, few people change their passwords regularly.
 This makes it easier for someone to steal this information and hack into a device quickly.

 Therefore, companies should force employees who work remotely to use a company device when they can.
 They should also be following the company’s policies when it comes to storing information.
 This can go a long way toward communicating best practices, which will protect the information of the company.